Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study Results

-The ability to directly edit the agent's outputs via direct manipulation by deleting irrelevant items and adding items of their own also improved steerability.
-Many participants, including P6, liked the precision with which they could edit the output of a particular step, which is much more difficult in a chat interface: \textit{``With a conversation agent, even if I'm really good at prompting it, I have to redo the prompt and keep changing that original prompt.''
-(P6).} This feature also allowed P2 to quickly pivot and repurpose the output when the agent produced unexpected (albeit helpful) paper search queries: \textit{``I was looking for more application intervention based stuff, but this is great because now I can actually use these keywords to broaden my horizon of how I was thinking about these solutions, which is I think interesting.
-I'm just trying to remove a couple [for future steps].''} P15 thought direct manipulation enabled more granular control than chat, allowing them to easily guide the agent with their expertise: \textit{``[\system] was easier to control because [the outputs] are so specific.
+Interleaving co-planning and co-execution via direct manipulation in particular also contributed to granular steering.
+Many participants, including P6, liked the precision with which they could edit the output of a particular step compared to a chat interface: \textit{``With a conversation agent, even if I'm really good at prompting it, I have to redo the prompt and keep changing that original prompt.''
+(P6).} This feature also allowed P2 to quickly re-plan and repurpose the output when the agent produced unexpected (albeit helpful) paper search queries: \textit{``I was looking for more application intervention based stuff, but this is great because now I can actually use these keywords to broaden my horizon of how I was thinking about these solutions, which is I think interesting.
+I'm just trying to remove a couple [for future steps].''} Finally, participants found that interleaved co-planning and co-execution scoped tasks in a way that naturally afforded more precise control, especially when paired with direct manipulation, as P15 shared: \textit{``[\system] was easier to control because [the outputs] are so specific.
 My control is scoped down to these very small tasks.
 If I want to add more papers, that's easy to do.''}